makinacorpus/makina-states/doc/ref/formulaes/cloud/index.rst

 Introduction
 --------------
-makina-states include a generic multi-drivers cloud-controller as a part of a future upper level PaaS project.
+makina-states include a generic multi-drivers cloud-controller as a large part of a future upper level PaaS project.
 Indeed, This is the raw level of the `corpus <https://github.com/makinacorpus/corpus.reactor/blob/master/doc/spec.rst>`_ PaaS project.

 At the moment: